nlemoing/resume-generator/articles/nyc-biking.md

 </figure>

 The 1st Avenue commute was great for dipping my toes into biking in Manhattan.
-When I started in September, the --TODO-word for ubiquitous-- delivery drivers were far outnumbered by other inexperienced commuters like myself.
+When I started in September, the omnipresent delivery drivers were far outnumbered by other inexperienced commuters like myself.
 Many ride CitiBikes, a New York bike sharing program that my girlfriend used extensively.
 CitBikes are great for casual commuters but are notorious for their slow speeds and impossible turning radius.
 I was grateful that my bike was able to gain enough steam along the greenway to blow past the rush hour crowds.
 I was able to get door-to-door consistently in under 20 minutes, a feat unparalleled by any other method of transportation available.

 The 1st Avenue commute also introduced me to the daily jockeying for space that NYC cyclists do with the cars, cabs, scooters and pedestrians they share the road with.
-Although the bike lane on 1st Avenue has an empty lane separating it from traffic, it's often blocked by parked cars, delivery trucks and naive pedestrians that wander accidentally into the road.
+Although the bike lane on 1st Avenue has an empty lane separating it from traffic, it's often blocked by parked cars, delivery trucks and naive pedestrians who wander accidentally into the road.
 The bike lane runs along the left side of the road and cars will often make left turns without first checking for oncoming bikes.
 To bike safely, it was essential to adopt the "defensive driving" mindset that my parents talked about while living in Doha; don't predict what others will do on the road, because others on the road are often unpredictable.
 Instead, put yourself in a position to react quickly to any unexpected (or downright illegal) maneuvers.